tasosalvas/spdiu/README.md

 - The _Collection configuration_, defined near the top of `tasks.py`, contains the default values
 - A project-level `invoke.yaml` may contain user overrides

-All other config levels invoke supports may be used, this is just a recommended setup for this application.
+All other config levels Invoke supports may be used, this is just a recommended setup for this project.

 `inv info -c` displays all configuration variables as seen by the tasks.